 - Now let’s assume that Preemptive rights are available to K, and he exercised those rights by subscribing to the fresh issue in proportion to this existing ownership.

 Types of Preemptive Rights

 #1 – Weighted-Average

-Under this existing shareholder is provided with the right to purchase shares at a price that takes into consideration the change in old price and new offered price.
+Under this, the existing shareholder is provided with the right to purchase shares at a price that considers the change in the old price and new offered price.

 #2 – Ratchet